mfem/web/src/examples.md

 $$-\Delta u = \lambda u$$ with homogeneous Dirichlet boundary conditions.

-We compute a number of the lowest eigenmodes by discretizing the Laplacian and Mass operators using a FE space of the specified order, or an isoparametric/isogeometric space if order < 1 (quadratic for quadratic curvilinear mesh, NURBS for NURBS mesh, etc.)
+We compute a number of the lowest eigenmodes by discretizing the Laplacian and Mass operators using a finite element space of the specified order, or an isoparametric/isogeometric space if order < 1 (quadratic for quadratic curvilinear mesh, NURBS for NURBS mesh, etc.)